Amid tears and anger, young immigrants promise to fight back as Trump ends DACA

-Andrea A., 25, a DACA recipient who gathered in the nation's capital, was too fearful to give out her last name.
+Andrea A., 25, a recipient of the program, known as DACA, was too fearful to give her full last name.

 "I'm scared because I don't know what will happen to me and my future, like school-wise," said Andrea, who is attending the Chamberlain School of Nursing, in Virginia.
 "I don't know what's going to happen to me ...
 Now I will be back to square zero."